embeddedJedi/embeddedJedi/README.md

 # Hi there, I'm Emirhan Ekşi [...][linkedin] 👋

-##  I live in Turkey and am currently a high school student I'm working on embedded systems and C#.
-I'm want learn to new things.
+### Embedded Systems and Software

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🫡 I live in Turkiye and am currently a high school student
-- 🌱 I’m currently learning everything 🤣
+- 🔎 I can't wait to learn new things
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I love to draw and play guitar / drums